commercionetwork/commercio-sdk.kt/docs/lib/kyc/kyc_helper.md

-# Membership helper
+# Kyc helper

-Membership helper allows to easily perform all the operations related to the commercio.network `membership` module.
+Kyc helper allows to easily perform all the operations related to the commercio.network `kyc` module.

 ## Provided operations

-1. Sends a new transaction in order to invite the given `userDid`.
-Optionally `fee` and broadcasting `mode` parameters can be specified.
-    ```kotlin
-    suspend fun inviteUser(
-        user: Did,
-        wallet: Wallet,
-        fee: StdFee? = null,
-        mode: BroadcastingMode? = null
-    ): TxResponse
-    ```
-2. Sends a new transaction in order to invite the given `inviteUsers` users list.
+1. Sends a new transaction in order to invite the given `inviteUsers` users list and `wallet`.
 Optionally `fee` and broadcasting `mode` parameters can be specified.
     ```kotlin
     suspend fun inviteUsersList(
         inviteUsers: List<InviteUser>,